Mob justice, becoming a concerning issue, means punishing the accused by a group of people taking the

 by the lack of legal awareness.
 These issues should be solved soon to make a peaceful & better

 tomorrow by removing mobs from the country.
-Several moves necessary to be taken to conclude mob, such as, making trial procedure speedy & effective, rebuilding trust on law enforcement agencies by ensuring accountability & transparency and taking strict measures against corruption & misuse of power, making awareness & controlling social media by increasing cyber monitoring to detect & instantly remove rumors and penalising strictly for spreading false information.
+Several moves are necessary to conclude the mob, such as making the trial procedure speedy & effective, rebuilding trust in law enforcement agencies by ensuring accountability & transparency and taking strict measures against corruption & misuse of power, raising awareness & controlling social media by increasing cyber monitoring to detect & instantly remove rumours, and penalising strictly for spreading false information.

 Amirul Islam Bapon is a Law Student, Poet & Columnist.